wikimedia/wvui/readme.md

 ### Changing dependencies

--   Always configure your environment with NVM _prior_ to un/installing dependencies as these operations modify the NPM lockfile.
+-   Always configure your environment with NVM _prior_ to un/installing dependencies (not necessary when using Docker) as these operations modify the NPM lockfile.
 See [NPM scripts](#npm-scripts) for example usage.
 -   Obviously, carefully consider any proposed new dependencies.
 Runtime dependencies that increase the bandwidth consumption should be given especial care and implicit dependencies should be avoided.